-Soluble fiber feeds the friendly bacteria in the gut which support healthy digestion and gut microbiota and may reduce Neuropeptide Y (NPY) levels which is a hunger-stimulating hormone produced by the nervous system that can increase due to stress in our lives or during fasting, food restriction, and yo-yo dieting.
+Soluble fiber feeds the friendly bacteria in the gut which support healthy digestion and gut microbiota and may reduce levels of hunger-stimulating hormones produced by the nervous system that can increase due to stress in our lives or during fasting, food restriction, and yo-yo dieting.

 Non-starchy carbohydrates, on the other hand, don’t necessarily provide a substantial amount of energy.
 These carbohydrates are better known for their fiber, prebiotics, vitamins, and minerals.

 When you hear non-starchy carbohydrates, think of greens and vegetables!
 These are your leafy greens like arugula, kale, and romaine as well as your veggies like Brussels sprouts, bok choy, tomatoes, cucumbers and so many more.